MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 ### Spazi di indirizzamento

 The **address space** can be logical or physical.
-The difference is that the at compile or load time, the logical and physical adresses coincide, at run time, it's likely that they are different:
+The difference is that at compile or load time, the logical and physical adresses coincide, at run time, it's likely that they are different:

 ![static and dynamic binding](https://i.imgur.com/fStzLp9.png)